nautobot/nautobot/nautobot/docs/plugins/development.md

 urlpatterns += router.urls
 ```

-+++ 1.5.0
++++ 1.5.1
-    Changelog and Notes views and urls are now provided in the NautobotUIViewSet and NautobotUIViewSetRouter.
+    Changelog and Notes views and URLs are now provided in the NautobotUIViewSet and NautobotUIViewSetRouter.

 ### Utilizing Generic Django Views